Down Mexico Way

 “Joe, if I don’t get my money for this, then I am getting in on this investigation.”

-Just then, Ava saw a woman at the white picket fence.
+Just then, Isabella saw a woman at the white picket fence.
 But where had she come from?
 There was no vehicle that she could have arrived in, only the helicopter.

 Joseph didn’t turn around when the woman called.